-If you are looking for a SEN Job in Bristol, look no further than Tradewind Recruitment.
+If you are looking for an SEN teaching role in Bristol, look no further than Tradewind Recruitment.
 Our range of jobs stretches from junior roles to more senior positions, meaning there is something to suit everyone.
 Tradewind Recruitment can take the stress out of your hunt for that dream SEN Job in Bristol.

-If you are a type of person who can deal with and manage challenging behaviour, use initiative and give empathy then a SEN Teaching role would be perfect for you.
-Working as a SEN Teacher means you will be challenged on a daily basis, however, the rewards are infinite.
+If you are a type of person who can deal with and manage challenging behaviour, use initiative and give empathy then an SEN Teaching role would be perfect for you.
+Working as an SEN Teacher means you will be challenged on a daily basis, however, the rewards are infinite.
 You will be helping students who struggle more than their peers to reach their full potential.

 You will help pupils with reading, writing, and numeracy as well as with creative work.
 Your pupils might have a physical disability, sensory disability, be emotionally vulnerable or have a learning disability such as Dyslexia, Autism or Downs Syndrome.
 It can be difficult for some children to process information like others do, making the support you provide essential to their development and progress.

 Not only will you be supporting their learning but you should be a person that the pupils can turn to for comfort and a helping hand.
 You will need to be able to extend sympathy and encouragement on a daily basis.
 You will be working with senior staff to ensure that reasonable adjustments to teaching and access are made for the right students.
 If this sounds like a job for you, get in touch today!

 - Admin tasks – keeping development plans up to date for each pupil.

 - Prepare lesson plans – including the use of specialist learning equipment.

 - Liaise with parents and carers – updating them on development and progress

 - Have the ability to use Braille and sign language with pupils where needed.